-- 1.2.
-In this scenario, the licensee has an Over-Delivery on Network Risk Outputs and over-spent compared to its Baseline Allowed NARM Expenditure.
-For simplicity of illustration, only the final parameter values determined by the Authority are given.
-The licensee's submitted values are not shown. - 1.3.
-The following values were set at RIIO-2 Final Determinations.
+1.15.
+In this scenario, the licensee has an Over-Delivery on Network Risk Outputs and under-spent compared to its Baseline Allowed NARM Expenditure.
+The Network Risk Outputs also have delivery elements which meet the specified criteria for Clearly Identifiable Over-Delivery and Clearly Identifiable Under-Delivery For simplicity of illustration, only the final parameter values determined by the Authority are given.